 So, if you cut back 500 calories a day, you should lose about one pound per week.
 That said, If you exercise to burn off 500 calories a day you should lose approximately one pound per week.
 Do both, and ... you get the picture.
 Ideally, you should do a combination of both, (such as cut back 250 calories; burn an extra 250 calories).

-Your weight loss will vary from week to week and at times you may even gain a little weight -- if you're working out you could be developing muscle, which weighs more than fat.
+Your weight loss will vary from week to week and at times you may even gain a little weight -- if you're working out and if you include strength training in your program, you could be developing muscle, which weighs more than fat.

 The long-term results are what matters.